-- A. Laundry Housing shall have access to laundry facilities and shall comply with the following requirements: - 1.
-Common laundry is required unless laundry equipment is provided in each dwellingunit. - 2.
+- A. Laundry Housing shall have access to laundry facilities and shall comply with the following requirements: - a.
+Common laundry is required unless laundry equipment is provided in each dwelling unit. - b.
 If common laundry, one (1) washer and one (1) dryer must be provided for every twelve (12) dwelling units.
-Provide folding table and seating area. - 3.
-If laundry equipment is provided in each dwelling unit, stackable equipment is acceptable in non-accessible dwelling units. - 4.
-Every clothes washer shall have a disaster pan with floor drain, or be located in a room with concrete flooring whereby the floor slopes to floor drain. - 5.
-Avoid locating clothes washers near areas with carpeting. - B. Elevator Housing required to have an elevator shall meet the following requirements associated with an elevator: - 1.
-The maximum length of travel from any dwelling unit to an elevator shall not exceed two hundred fifty (250) lineal feet. - 2.
-The number of required elevators in each building shall be dictated by the number of stories above grade as follows: - a.
-(3-5) stories above grade: one (1) elevator required. - b.
-(6-9) stories above grade: two (2) elevators required. - c. (>9) stories above grade: consult Commerce. - C. Dwelling unit Housing shall meet the following requirements associated with decent living space: - 1.
-Living room - a.
-Lease dimension shall be 11'-6" and appropriately sized for anticipated household size.

-b.
-Must have window (or glass patio door) to exterior for natural lighting.

-2. Primary or Master bedroom

-- a.
-Least Dimension shall be 10'-0" - b.
-Least square footage shall be 115 sq. ft. - c.
-Window to exterior for natural lighting. - d.
-Closet (5 lineal ft. of net rod/shelf length). - e.
-Door and walls to ceiling for privacy. - f.
-Exception: Efficiency Dwelling Unit/Single Room Occupancy (SRO).
+Provide folding table and seating area. - c.
+If laundry equipment is provided in each dwelling unit, stackable equipment is acceptable in non-accessible dwelling units. - d.
+Every clothes washer shall have a disaster pan with floor drain, or be located in a room with concrete flooring whereby the floor slopes to floor drain. - e.
+Avoid locating clothes washers near areas with carpeting. - B. Elevator Housing required to have an elevator shall meet the following requirements associated with an elevator: - a.
+The maximum length of travel from any dwelling unit to an elevator shall not exceed two hundred fifty (250) lineal feet. - b.
+The number of required elevators in each building shall be dictated by the number of stories above grade as follows: - 1.
+(3-5) stories above grade: one (1) elevator required. - 2.
+(6-9) stories above grade: two (2) elevators required. - 3. (>9) stories above grade: consult Commerce. - C. Dwelling unit Housing shall meet the following requirements associated with decent living space: - a.
+Living room - 1.
+Least dimension shall be 11'-6" and appropriately sized for anticipated household size. - 2.
+Must have window (or glass patio door) to exterior for natural lighting. - b.
+Primary or Master bedroom - 1.
+Least Dimension shall be 10'-0" - 2.
+Least square footage shall be 115 sq. ft. - 3.
+Window to exterior for natural lighting. - 4.
+Closet (5 lineal ft. of net rod/shelf length). - 5.
+Door and walls to ceiling for privacy. - 6.
+Exception: Efficiency Dwelling Unit/Single Room Occupancy (SRO) - c.
+Secondary bedroom(s) - 1.
+Least dimension 9'-6". - 2.
+Least square footage shall be 100 sq. ft. - 3.
+Window to exterior for natural lighting. - 4.
+Closet (4 lineal ft. of net rod/shelf length). - 5.
+Door and walls to ceiling for privacy. - 6.
+Exception: Efficiency Dwelling Unit/Single Room Occupancy (SRO) - d.
+Kitchen - 1.
+Kitchen countertop work area.